GNB2023/BioEngSport/README.md

 2) Each team should:

-  - Each team should fill-in a daily report (Google form) with the result(s) of each hands-on session (link to the report provided during each hands-on session).
+  - Fill-in a daily report (Google form) with the result(s) of each hands-on session (link to the report provided during each hands-on session).
 Each Google form must be sent before midnight (only once for each group)

   - Prepare a presentation following the 2023_GNB_School_Hands-on_template.pptx (on the GitHub repository).
 The presentation have to be sent to the following mail address before midnight of Wednesday 13th: gnbschool2023.bioengsport@gmail.com